 The organization of the Center reflects its primary statutory mandates.
-The Education Division plans and produces education and training for judges and court staff, including in-person programs, video programs, publications, curriculum packages for in-court training, and Web-based programs and resources.
+The Education Division plans and produces education and training for judges and court staff, including in-person and virtual programs, videos and podcasts, publications, curriculum packages for in-district training, and web-based resources.
 The Research Division examines and evaluates current and alternative federal court practices and policies.
 This research assists Judicial Conference committees, who request most Center research, in developing policy recommendations.
-The Center's research also contributes substantially to its educational mission.
+The Center's research also contributes substantially to its educational programs.
 The Federal Judicial History Office helps courts and others study and preserve federal judicial history.
-The International Judicial Relations Office provides information to judicial and legal officials from foreign countries and assesses how to inform federal judicial personnel of developments in international law and other court systems that may affect their work.
-Two units of the Director's Office-the Information Technology Office and Communications Policy & Design Office-support Center missions through technology, editorial and design assistance, and organization and dissemination of Center resources.
+The International Office provides information to judicial and legal officials from foreign countries and informs federal judicial personnel of developments in international law and other court systems that may affect their work.
+Two units of the Director's Office-the Information Technology Office and the Editorial & Information Services Office-support Center missions through technology, editorial and design assistance, and organization and dissemination of Center resources.